FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

 2. Check if `docker-redaxo.php` needs to be updated.
 It contains installation routines for REDAXO and addOns, which have been partially adapted from the core, the installer addOn and the backup addOn.

-3. Check if `default.config.yml` needs to be adjusted.
+3. Check if `default.config.yml` needs to be updated.

 ## Adjust the demos